Cannabis Needs to Be Front Line Treatment for Autism Over Anti-Psychotics and SSRIs

 Pharmaceuticals, on the other hand, are often only useful for the treatment of a particular condition or set of related conditions.
 For example, one won’t work for the treatment of depression, inflammation, and autoimmune disease all at once.
 That would require a dozen prescriptions or more.
 Cannabis, working through the endocannabinoid system, is different.

-For nearly every condition mentioned in the case above, cannabis may hold the potential to lessen the symptoms and improve quality of life.
+For nearly every condition mentioned in the case above, cannabis may lessen symptoms and improve quality of life.
 For example, when it comes to cannabis for autistic patients, there is mounting evidence that the plant can help reduce many of the most challenging symptoms, including the outbursts mentioned above.

 A recent preclinical Israeli study looked at the data from 188 patients with autism spectrum disorders [ASD] treated with cannabis.
 Most patients received a relatively mild cannabis oil containing 30 percent CBD and 1.5 percent THC.
 After six months, researchers assessed the outcome with a symptom inventory, side effect inventory, structured questionnaire, and various other measurements.